x45k/discord-bots/README.md

-this repository is made to help you make custom bots for your server. feel free to use any of the code in here, and i hope it helps you
+this repository is made to help you make custom bots for your server. feel free to use any of the code in here, and i hope it helps you. if it does help you, please consider starring the repository, as it helps others find this